-- 1. If remote monitoring is enabled, inform the central station that you are testing your system. - 2.
+- 1. Prior to testing, ensure that the system is disarmed and the Ready light is on. - 2.
 Press (#) and close all zones to return the system to the Ready state. - 3.
-Perform an System test by following the steps in the previous section. - 4.
-To test the zones, activate each detector in turn (e.g. open each door/window or walk in motion detector areas).
+Perform a System Test by following the steps in the previous section. - 4.
+To test the zones, activate each detector in turn (e.g., open each door/window or walk in motion detector areas).